braziljs/eloquente-javascript/12_language.md

 the second.
 Otherwise, the third gets evaluated.
 This `if` form is more similar to JavaScript's ternary `?:` operator than to JavaScript's `if`.
-It is an expression, not a statement, and it produces a value, namely the result of the second or third argument.
+It is an expression, not a statement, and it produces a value, namely, the result of the second or third argument.

 {{index Boolean}}